 - You find yourself losing interest, your mind wandering off to ponder what you’re going to have for dinner, whether your daughter’s newest boyfriend can be trusted farther than you can throw him, etc.

-Speaking of getting wordy, it’s about time to cut this piece off.
+Speaking of getting wordy, it’s time to cut this piece off.
 What do you look for to identify when writing is too wordy or too cryptic?
-What do you do to help such writing get better?
+And what do you do to help such writing get better?
+Feel free to put your brief—but not too brief—suggestions in the comments box below.